 Save money by shopping at Aldi or look out for sales to reduce the cost.

 Make cheap store-bought dip look lux by serving it in a bowl and maybe sprinkling on some herbs, spices, a drizzle of olive oil, or load it up with some bacon bits, chopped tomatoes or toasted chopped nuts.

 Crackers or Bread

-We don’t buy crackers for everyday consumption in our house, but at this time of the year, or if I know there’s some entertaining coming up, I keep an eye out for specials and stash some packets in the back of the pantry.
+If I know there’s some entertaining coming up, I keep an eye out for specials and stash some packets in the back of the pantry.

 Seasonal Fruit and Vegetables